In northeast Wisconsin, novice kayakers learn the moves.

 Our rapids were only Class I and II, but they were challenging enough.

-In his dolphin-nosed playboat, instructor Berry played with them, pivoting straight into the churning water as it tried to push him back.
+In his dolphin-nosed playboat, instructor Berry played with the rapids, pivoting straight into the churning water as it tried to push him back.

 Of course, Peter had to try that, too.
 But the water immediately grabbed him and rolled him over, and when he came up, he had a strange look in his eyes.